nobl9/terraform-n9-export-aws/README.md

     desc integration nobl9_s3;
     ```

-4. Add the output values of the above command to the Terraform variables as previously referenced to the `input.auto.tfvars` file
+4. Add the output values of the above command to the Terraform variables to the `input.auto.tfvars` file

     ```hcl
     snowflake_storage_aws_iam_user_arn = "<STORAGE_AWS_IAM_USER_ARN>"